jplsek/MPCParty/readme.md

     * Remove duplicate songs from the playlist
     * Scramble the playlist
     * Right click to: play, remove, and move songs to the top, bottom, or after the currently playing song of the playlist
-    * Multiselection (ctrl, shift: remove, weird drag and drop; right click: add to top, bottom, current)
+    * Multiselection (ctrl, shift: remove, drag and drop; right click: add to top, bottom, current)
     * Playlist searching
     * Skip to remove songs (when user voting is disabled)
 * File browser